 DETENTION BY RACE.
-Black defendants. regardless of ethnicity, are more likely to be detained pretrial.
-Black Hispanic defendants are detained at four and a half times the rate as their population share, and Black non-Hispanic defendants are detained at over twice the suggesting that pretrial disparities are not the result of differential offending patterns by race and ethnicity.
+Black defendants, regardless of ethnicity, are more likely to be detained pretrial.
+Black Hispanic defendants are detained at four and a half times the rate as their population share, and Black non-Hispanic defendants are detained at over twice the rate as their population share.
+This trend holds true for all crime types.

+suggesting that pretrial disparities are not the result of differential offending patterns by race and ethnicity.